What is Soft Tissue Expansion and why is it so cool?

 The patient must then educated on how to prevent future ulcerations, infections, and amputations, and proper diabetic shoe wear.
 This is a crucial step that is often neglected.

-Dr. Misako McLeod is a passionate Limb Salvage and Preservation expert in the Las Vegas region.
+Dr. Misako McLeod is a passionate Limb Salvage and Preservation expert in the Hawaii region.
 She utilizes every technique available from soft tissue expansion, skin grafting, hyperbaric oxygen therapy, and surgery to save a patient’s limb and prolong life.